If your chickens have worms, it can seriously derail their egg laying.

 Unfortunately, because chickens walk around without shoes and socks on, they’re likely to be exposed to parasites more than we like.

-Now bear in mind that with many of these ingredients, their effectiveness is merely anecdotal; there’s not a TON of studies to show whether pumpkin seeds, pepper, or herbs will truly leave your hen’s insides squeaky clean of freeloaders.
+Now bear in mind that with many of these ingredients, their effectiveness is merely anecdotal.
+There’s not a TON of studies to show whether pumpkin seeds, pepper, or herbs will truly leave your hen’s insides squeaky clean of freeloaders.

-But I put these things into the category of “can’t hurt, might help,” and at the bare minimum, your hens will have fun eating the seeds and gobbling down garlic.
+But I put these things into the category of “can’t hurt, might help.”
+At the bare minimum, your hens will have fun eating the seeds and gobbling down garlic.
+And that’s always a good thing!

 You should also remember that treats aren’t a meaningful replacement for a quality layer feed that’s formulated to ensure your fluffy butts get all the vitamins and minerals necessary.

-Pumpkin Seed & Cranberry Deworming Treat For Backyard Chickens
+Pumpkin Seed & Cranberry Deworming Treat Recipe

 Ingredients (per chicken)